ivogeorg/jitt/design-spike-1.md

 1. I want to have an easy interface to answer _warmup questions_ on any device.
 2. I want to have alerts about the per-class deadlines for _warmup questions_.
 3. I want to be able to edit my answers before the corresponding deadline.
+4. I want to have the questions sent to me over email and apps that I use (e.g. Teams, FB Messenger).